singnet/das-poc/flybase2metta/README.md

 $ ./fetch_flybase_release.sh 2023_02 /tmp/flybase
 ```

-After a copuple of minutes you have the last released SQL file with all the FlyBase and a set of files with the precomputed tables.
+After a couple of minutes you have the last released SQL file with all the FlyBase and a set of files with the precomputed tables.

 ```
 $ ls /tmp/flybase/2023_02